 “It’s a continuing journey and we’re just getting started,” adds Mr Wong.

 From here, the team has a clear vision for Sun Gum Saan Ltd: they want schools to embrace the project, with a website for their curriculum in the works and plans to expand the lessons to Years 9 – 10.
-With feedback received so far from the school trials being overwhelming positive, Mr Wong and the team has helped create a future for the stories of our shared past.
+With feedback received so far from the school trials being overwhelming positive, Mr Wong and the team have helped create a future for the stories of our shared past.

 “We have a clear mandate for what we’re doing,” says Mr Wong “and we know we’re heading in the right direction.”